SkyeYXL/ecs/intl.en-US/API Reference/Instances/CreateInstance.md

     -   If you create a subscription instance \(`PrePaid`\), available coupons in your account are used by default.
 -   **Instance type**:
     -   You can use the `IoOptimized` parameter to specify whether to create an I/O optimized instance.
     -   Select an appropriate instance type.
 For the performance data about instance types, see [Instance families](~~25378~~) or call the [DescribeInstanceTypes](~~25620~~) operation.
-You can also see [Select instance types](~~58291~~) to learn how to select instance types.
+You can also see [Best practices for instance type selection](~~58291~~) to learn how to select instance types.
     -   Query available resources.
 You can call the [DescribeAvailableResource](~~66186~~) operation to query available resources in a specific region or zone.
 -   **Image**:
-    -   The image determines the system disk configurations of the new instance.
+    -   The image determines the system disk configurations of the instance.
 The system disk of the new instance is a clone of the specified image.
     -   If the instance memory size is 512 MiB, you cannot use Windows Server images except for Windows Server Semi-Annual Channel images.
     -   If the instance memory size is 4 GiB or larger, you cannot use 32-bit OS images.
 -   **Network type**:
-    -   Each VPC-type instance must and can be connected to only one VSwitch.
+    -   Each VPC-type instance must be connected to one VSwitch.
     -   If `VSwitchId` is specified, the security group specified by `SecurityGroupId` and the VSwitch specified by `VSwitchId` must belong to the same VPC.
     -   `PrivateIpAddress` depends on `VSwitchId` and cannot be specified separately.`` If you specify both `VSwitchId` and `PrivateIpAddress`, the IP address specified in the `PrivateIpAddress` value must be available in the CIDR block of the specified VSwitch.
 -   **Public bandwidth**: